mozilla/gcp-ingestion/docs/decoder.md

 1. Add metadata fields to message
 1. Deduplicate message by `docId`
    * Generate `docId` for submission types that don't have one
-1. Write message to PubSub validated topic based on namespace and `docType`
+1. Write message to PubSub decoded topic based on `namespace` and `docType`
 1. Mark `docId` as seen in deduplication storage

 ### Implementation